kolonatalie/portfolio/README.md

 A minimalist and responsive personal portfolio website built with HTML and CSS.

 ## Features & Highlights
-- Custom fonts with Google Fonts (Courier Prime, Send Flowers)
+- Custom Google Font Courier Prime

 - Subtle background animation using @keyframes and linear-gradient